 Start practicing before you leave for your trip.
 Mindfulness is like any other artistic muscle.
 It’s stronger and more productive when it gets used regularly.
 So the sooner you start practicing, the easier it will be when you are traveling to keep up with the practice.

-You don’t have to spend all day mindfully walking, 5 – 20 minutes of mindful walking each day, or whenever you can manage, is enough to keep that muscle strong.
+Don’t worry, you don’t have to spend all day mindfully walking.
+5 – 20 minutes of mindful walking each day, or whenever you can manage, is enough to keep that muscle strong.

 You can even do it with someone you love.

 When you’re ready to wind things down simply come to a gentle stop.
 Feel your body, the shape of your body, feel your body and feel your presence in the world around you.
 Take a few deep breaths with your feet planted firmly on the ground connecting you to the planet and every living thing on it.

 Keep this practice up and you’ll find that you are able to really be present, no matter where you are or what you are doing.